synfig/synfig/CONTRIBUTING.md

+# Contributing instructions

-Please see this page for contributing guidelines - https://synfig-docs-dev.readthedocs.io/en/latest/
+Please see this page for contributing guidelines - <https://synfig-docs-dev.readthedocs.io/en/latest/>.